 Whether you get out into nature or just witness it from the car, the Peninsula has a number of stunning scenic drives to enjoy.
 I would start at the Covered Road near Redridge.
 It is a dirt road located just west of Houghton off the Houghton Canal Road.
 The Covered Drive is an 18-mile-long segment of US-41 from Delaware to Copper Harbor.
 Brockway Mountain is another well-known scenic drive ending with panoramic views.
 Lastly, the entirety of M-26 has stunning views of tree covered roads to Lake Superior shoreline.
-If you want to read more in depth about these drives, head to the Keweenaw Scenic Drive list for a full list and details!
+Find our Ultimate Keweenaw Fall Scenic Drive here.

 Explore a Waterfall